NorthStarUAS/aura-hardware-legacy/aura-board-v2.2/README.md

   that allows me to vary the voltage and shows me the current draw, but a battery or simple wall wart could work fine too.

+### Errata

+Dumb mistakes happen some times ...

+- [ ] The external GPS connector has it's TX and RX lines reversed from the drone-code standard.
+The fix is annoying but easy: just carefully remove the two pins from one end of your connector and reverse them.
+I use the fine point of an xacto knife blade under a magnifying glass to gently pry back the plastic clip and then gently tug the wire out.
+- [ ] The external Telemetry connector also has this same TX/RX
+  reversed issue.  the fix is also identical.

 ### Install Power Subsystem

 - [ ] Install 3.5mm screw terminal block.